 - Possess the desire and interpersonal skills to interface with clients, internal staff and teaming partners (and will receive mentoring and support to become successful in this role).

 - Strong interpersonal skills and ability to build trusting relationships.

 - Ability to think and respond with strong communication skills.

-This position offers a competitive salary and benefits that include comprehensive employer-paid health insurance, a generous paid-time-off program (in addition to parental leave), a retirement program that puts an emphasis on setting individuals up for future financial independence, and a culture that seeks and values diversity.
+This position offers a competitive salary and benefits that include comprehensive employer-paid health insurance, a generous and flexible PTO program (in addition to parental leave), an outstanding retirement program, and a culture that seeks and values diversity and inclusion.

 Kittelson is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.